utkarshsinha73/EDA-on-IMDB-Dataset/README.md

 # EDA-on-IMDB-Dataset
-Importing IMDB as an SQL Database and analyzing it with SQLite, Pandas and numpy.
+Importing IMDB data as an SQL Database and analyzing it with SQLite, Pandas and numpy.

 * The following trends were analysed in the database:
 1. Tables Overview